ProfessorManhattan/docs-packer/readme/quick-start.md

 ## Quick Start

-You can quickly spin up the finished product of this repository by running the following code with VirtualBox and Vagrant installed:
+If you have VirtualBox and Vagrant installed, you can quickly spin up the finished product of this repository by running the following code in the root directory of this repository:

 ```shell
 vagrant up